Cloquet Carlton County Airport gets $1.2 million grant to expand pilot training facilities

 Dana Gartzke, acting assistant secretary of the U.S. Department of Commerce, and local dignitaries gathered at the airport Friday to announce the $1.5 million project.
 The federal aid earmarked by the Additional Supplemental Appropriations for Disaster Relief Act of 2019 is the project’s primary funding source.

-Venture North Aviation will also use the funds to hire more staff, which will allow them to certify more pilots, reducing their program’s waitlist from fives months to two months.
+Venture North Aviation will also use the funds to hire more staff, which will allow them to certify more pilots, reducing their program’s waitlist from five months to two months.